cheef123/Salary-Management/README.md

 ![image](https://user-images.githubusercontent.com/51468261/173272942-1cce73d7-e4d3-4cc5-b605-78a622940f5f.png)

-To test out the features of the application, feel free to make use of the [CSV files](/csv_files) and see the respective success/error messages.
+To test out the features of the application, a few [CSV files](/csv_files) were used to see the respective success/error messages.
 Uploaded CSV files will have the values updated in the ```H2 database```.
 This database can be accessed via ```http://localhost8080/h2-console``` with the following login details:

 ![image](https://user-images.githubusercontent.com/51468261/173273500-6dc09f8b-8473-48ee-86b4-a8644733ea1d.png)